ysenguloglu/greencycles_dwh_build/README.md

 ## Notes

 - I've used, Airflow 3.
+So there might be few differences from previous versions.

-If you get confused about where tables coming from, you can check data_mapping excel file.
+- If you get confused about where tables coming from, you can check data_mapping excel file.

 - Sakila database was used.
 You can check it from; https://dev.mysql.com/doc/sakila/en/